6 March 2019

 What treatments are available to avoid miscarriage occurring?

-Unfortunately the management of miscarriages can be complex and the care will need to be individualised with the fertility specialist and the couple.
+Unfortunately the management of miscarriages can be complex and care needs to be individualised to each individual patient.

 If a submucosal fibroid or uterine septum is diagnosed as the cause of miscarriage, the removal of these may improve the chances of implantation.

 What should we do if we experience multiple miscarriages?